-We grant equity awards to our employees in the form of stock options and restricted stock units.
+We have granted equity awards to our employees in the form of stock options and RSUs.
 We believe that stock options provide strong alignment between our stockholders and our employees because the value of a stock option is directly related to the stock price appreciation delivered to stockholders following the grant date of the option.
 If our stock price does not appreciate, the employee will not realize any value with respect to the award.
-Restricted stock units are intended to reward employees for increases in our stock price and also to support our talent attraction and retention objectives.
+RSUs are intended to reward employees for increases in our stock price and also to support our talent attraction and retention objectives.